-Haidukou's friend questioned in KGB
+Haidukou's friend questioned in KGB6

 Activist Yauheny Kanstantinau has been questioned by KGB officers as a witness in Andrei Haidukou's case.